How to Import Leads to LeadSquared?

 Import Leads into LeadSquared

 Regardless of the Send Import Report option, once your import is complete, you’ll receive an email with a link to download your original CSV.
 This CSV will have two additional columns ‘ImportStatus’ and ‘ImportMessage’ to help you understand which records were imported/ignored.
+Correct the unprocessed records and restart the Import Leads process with the corrected file.

 Import Leads into LeadSquared

-7. Data Formats
+8. Data Formats

 You may encounter some of the following situations –